The Hunchback of Notre-Dame

 The Hunchback of Notre-Dame (Notre-Dame de Paris, originally titled Notre-Dame de Paris.
 1482) is a French Gothic novel by Victor Hugo, published in 1831.
 The title refers to the Notre-Dame Cathedral, which features prominently throughout the novel.
 It focuses on the unfortunate story of Quasimodo, the Romani street dancer Esmeralda, and Quasimodo's guardian the Archdeacon Claude Frollo in 15th-century Paris.
 All its elements—the Renaissance setting, impossible love affairs and marginalised characters—make the work a model of the literary themes of Romanticism.

 The novel is considered a classic of French literature and has been adapted repeatedly for film, stage and television.
-Some prominent examples include a 1923 silent film with Lon Chaney, a 1939 sound film with Charles Laughton, a 1956 film with Anthony Quinn, and a 1996 Disney animated film with Tom Hulce.
+Some prominent examples include a 1923 silent film with Lon Chaney, a 1939 sound film with Charles Laughton, a 1956 film with Anthony Quinn, and a 1996 animated film with Tom Hulce.

 Written during a time of cultural upheaval, the novel champions historical preservation.
 Hugo solidified Notre-Dame de Paris as a national icon, arguing for the preservation of Gothic architecture as an element of France's cultural heritage.